minimac321/Webscraping-Coursera-information/README.md

 Once the application has started select the Graphical User Interface will allow you to select a Courser Category from which to scrape data from.

-Once the data has been scraped it will be uploaded to a Google Sheet and the URL will be indicate where this information can be fetched from.
+Once the data has been scraped it will be uploaded to a Google Sheet and the URL for that sheet will be shown on the interface.